Chapter 13. Contributing to the Debian Project

 The development of Debian is open to all, and new users with the right skills and/or the willingness to learn are needed to maintain existing packages which have been "orphaned" by their previous maintainers, to develop new packages, to write documentation, to do translation work, to help with the Debian website, to provide user support, etc.

-The description of becoming a Debian member can be found at the New Member's Corner at the Debian web site.
+The website provides more information on how to join the project.
+The description of becoming a Debian maintainer can be found at the New Member's Corner at the Debian web site.

 13.2.
 How can I contribute resources to the Debian project?